 The reformed public service schemes in Northern Ireland incorporate similar age-based transitional protections.
-The Department of Finance ran a consultation from 19 August 2020 to 18 November 2020 consulting on proposals to I) remove discrimination in unfunded public service schemes made under the Public Service Pensions Act

-(Northern Ireland) 2014 for the future; and, II) remedy the effect of any discrimination scheme members may have incurred since April 2015.
+The Department of Finance ran a consultation from 19 August 2020 to 18 November 2020 consulting on proposals to i) remove age discrimination in unfunded public service schemes made under the Public Service Pensions Act (Northern Ireland) 2014 for the future; and, ii) remedy the effect of any discrimination scheme members may have incurred since April 2015.
 The Department of Finance issued its consultation response on 25 February 2021.
 It proposes to proceed with the deferred choice underpin.
 This approach means all eligible members will receive a choice at the point of retirement whether to take legacy or reformed scheme benefits for the period between 1 April 2015 and 31 March 2022, known as the remedy period.

-All public servants who continue in service from 1 April 2023 onwards will do so as members of their respective reformed scheme (alpha pension scheme).
-These proposals have been developed at the Collective Consultation Working Group, which is the recognised forum for consultation Working Group, which is the recognised forum for consultation on pension policy for devolved schemes and where both public service employers and employees are represented.
+All public servants who continue in service from April 2023 onwards will do so as members of their respective reformed scheme (alpha pension scheme).
+These proposals have been developed at the Collective Consultation Working Group, which is the recognised forum for consultation on pension policy for developed schemes and where both public service employers and employees are represented.

 Work is progressing on the legislative steps required to implement the remedy and reformed scheme.
 The actuarial liability as at 31 March 2022 includes accrual for management's best estimate of the higher expected costs to implement the remedy and reformed scheme under the proposals.
-Should there be any changes to the proposals, the amounts recognised would need to be revised.
+An allowance for McCloud remedy was first included in the 2018/19 disclosures as a past service cost for four years remedy service from 2015-2019.
+This past service cost was attributed proportionally to the FPS 2007 and NFPS 2007 schemes.
+For subsequent years to 2021/22 an allowance was made in the 2015 service costs for the annual accrual of additional remedy service.